-Swagger enables developers to describe their API’s structure in such a way that it is possible to build beautiful and interactive API documentation (ref - https://swagger.io/).
+Swagger enables developers to describe their API’s structure in such a way that it is possible to build both beautiful and interactive API documentation (ref - https://swagger.io/).
 Swagger UI enables automatic generation of a rich user interface with the API documentation, this UI is generated from documentation compliant with the Open API standard.